Silver Spring Man Sentenced to 5 Years in Prison For Receiving Child Pornography

-Greenbelt, Maryland - U.S. District Judge Roger W. Titus sentenced Carlton Williams, age 40, of Silver Spring, Maryland, today to five years in prison, followed by 10 years of supervised release, for receipt of child pornography.
-Judge Titus ordered that upon his release from prison, Williams must register as a sex offender in the place where he resides, where he is an employee, and where he is a student, under the Sex Offender Registration and Notification Act (SORNA).
+Greenbelt, Maryland - U.S. District Judge Peter J. Messitte sentenced Jonathan Angier, age 51, of Silver Spring, Maryland, today to five years in prison followed by supervised release for life for receiving child pornography.
+Judge Messite ordered Angier to pay a fine of $1,000, and that upon his release from prison, Angier must register as a sex offender in the place where he resides, where he is an employee, and where he is a student, under the Sex Offender Registration and Notification Act (SORNA).

-This case was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
-Led by the United States Attorneys' Offices and the Criminal Division's Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who sexually exploit children, and to identify and rescue victims.
-For more information about Project Safe Childhood, please visit www.usdoj.gov/psc For more information about internet safety education, please visit www.usdoj.gov/psc and click on the "resources" tab on the left of the page.
+This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
+Led by United States Attorneys’ Offices and the Criminal Division's Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the internet, as well as to identify and rescue victims.
+For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.
+Details about Maryland’s program are available at www.justice.gov/usao/md/Safe-Childhood/index.html.

-United States Attorney Rod J. Rosenstein commended NCIS and HSI for their work in the investigation.
-Mr. Rosenstein thanked Special Assistant U.S. Attorney LisaMarie Freitas, who prosecuted the case.
+United States Attorney Rod J. Rosenstein commended the U.S. Postal Inspection Service for its work in the investigation and thanked Special Assistant U.S. Attorney LisaMarie Freitas, who prosecuted the case.